IxI-97/IxI-97.github.io/Single-omics_analysis.md

 ### Transcriptomics

 #### Input information
-BiomiX analyses the expression matrix to quantify the expression difference between two groups of samples discriminating automatically between raw counts, analyzed using the Deseq package, and normalized counts, analyzed by Limma package.
-Biomix requires an expression matrix **Msg** where the columns **s** represent the samples while the rows **g** contain the genes in Ensembl or gene names format.
+BiomiX analyses expression matrixes to quantify the expression difference between two groups of samples.
+It can discriminate automatically between raw counts (analyzed by the Deseq package), and normalized counts (analyzed by the Limma package) requiring an expression matrix **Msg** where the columns **s** represent the samples while the rows **g** contain the genes in Ensembl or gene names format.
+To obtain the desired format BiomiX has a quick file modifier to easily lead the user to the right format.
+(Read more in the interface usage section)

 BiomiX is developed to deconvolute matrices containing samples from different experiments and select only the ones the user wants to analyse (E.i analyse only B cells in a matrix containing the expression of B cells, T cells, Neutrophiles and Monocytes).
 This addition was developed to avoid the sorting of each group of samples in different matrices.
 The format to respect is clear, we suggest to call sample names using an ID number (e.i 3560087) for the analysis, except when there are multiple samples from the same patients, in this case, a single ID number is not enough.
 To distinguish these multiple samples the format suggested is ID number + tissue_name (e.i 3560087_BLymphocytes).